 8. Learn from the experience

-Aside from “you should have been backing up,” one of the most important lessons to learn from this experience is to consider all of the ways your account could have been hacked, and then take appropriate steps to protect yourself from a repeat occurrence.
+Aside from “you should have been backing up,” one of the most important lessons to learn from this experience is to consider all the ways your account could have been hacked, and take appropriate steps to protect yourself from a repeat occurrence.

 - Use strong passwords that can’t be guessed, and don’t share them with anyone.